humanrightsconnected/metamodel/src/metamodel_core/README.md

 dbt™ (database tool) is a SQL-first transformation workflow that lets teams quickly and collaboratively deploy analytics code following software engineering best practices like modularity, portability, CI/CD, and documentation.

 We leverage dbt projects to manage data in our Snowflake databases.
-These projects are maintained in GitHub repositories.
-The GitHub projects are then used by the platform team to manage and maintain our data and schema in production databases.
+These projects are maintained in Git repositories.
+The Git projects are then used by the platform team to manage and maintain our data and schema in production databases.

 Recommended Structure/environments/code promotion process: OUTSTANDING, Data Product Build documentation in-progress